 - In a small bowl, soften dates by covering with very hot tap water and soaking for 15 minutes

-- In a large bowl, combine oats, almonds and sunflower seeds
+- In a large bowl, combine oats and sunflower seeds

 - Drain dates and discard water